SEE333 - Power System Protection Design and Safety

 |Scheduled learning activities - campus||

-2 x 1 hour classes per week, 1 x 2 hour seminars per week, 1 x 3 hour studio/practical per week (alternated weekly).
+2 x 1 hour class per week, 1 x 2 hour seminars per week, 1 x 3 hour studio/practical per week (alternated weekly).
 Students are required to attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.

 |Scheduled learning activities - cloud (online)||